Clean Beauty: What’s It Really All About?

 The US Food and Drug Administration (FDA) has yet to provide a definition for clean beauty, thus it can be quite hard to determine what exactly constitutes a clean beauty product.

 “Claims such as ‘natural’, ‘clean’, ‘green’ and ‘hypoallergenic’ have no set definition as yet and without a standard, can be misleading and open to misuse,” explained Année de Mamiel, founder of De Mamiel skincare to Glamour.
-As of this time, the general consensus is that clean beauty refers to products that are free of toxins that could be detrimental to both the skin and one’s general health.
+As of this time, the consensus is that clean beauty refers to products that are free of harmful toxins.
+These toxins can potentially damage one’s general health.

 “Dermatologists are reporting a growing phenomenon of sensitized skin caused by increased exposure to pollution, stress and digital aggressors,” says Buchanan, “For consumers, skin sensitivity is the new, ahead of anti-aging, and this is driving a shift towards caring for skin with natural, honest ingredients.”
 She continues, “As consumers continue to scrutinize what is in the products they put on their skin, zero-irritants will become the new standard of natural beauty.”